10 Instagram Best Practices for Nonprofits

 5) Use “Link in Bio” call-to-actions sparingly.

-When the strategy was new, it worked and referral traffic increased from Instagram, but its effectiveness has worn off.
+When the strategy was new 2-3 years ago, it worked and referral traffic increased from Instagram, but its effectiveness has worn off.
 Instagram users are increasingly annoyed by the ask to navigate away from the feed to visit profiles > click profile link > agree to go offsite > then browse a list of links featured on Linktree or Later.
 Therefore, it’s best for nonprofits to use “Link in bio” CTAs only for the occasional fundraising ask and important campaigns.
 For an example of a “🔗 in bio” CTA, see the Natural Resources Defense Council.

 Responding to comments on Instagram seems like an obvious must-do, but a quick browse of comments posted on nonprofit accounts on Instagram reveals that a large number of nonprofits completely ignore comments.